Additional support, games and activities:

 We have adopted the maths mastery approach using White Rose Maths as our main scheme of work.
 The programme provides planning support for an ambitious, connected curriculum accessible to all children right through from Year 1 up to Year 6.
 The maths curriculum at Icklesham is planned and sequenced so that new knowledge and skills build on what has been previously taught.

-This is supplemented by White Rose and Numberblocks to ensure full coverage of the Early Years outcomes.
 We teach our Early Years children through a play-based curriculum in which they can explore and develop their mathematical understanding.
 Indoor and outdoor learning opportunities are readily available to all children through continuous and enhanced provision.

 Connecting new ideas to concepts that have already been understood, and ensuring that, once understood and mastered, new ideas are used again in next steps of learning, all steps being small steps